PENGASSAN blames downstream operators for petrol shortages, hike in price

-THE Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, has blamed petrol marketers and other operators of the petroleum downstream sector for persistent shortage of petrol in the country and the current rise in pump price above government approved rate.
+ABUJA—Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, has blamed petrol marketers and other operators of the petroleum downstream sector for the persistent shortage of petrol in the country and the current rise in pump price above government-approved rate.

-The group noted that the persistent shortages and hike in price has become a source of pain to Nigerians.
+The association noted that the persistent shortages and hike in price had become a source of pain to Nigerians.

-PENGASSAN President, Mr Festus Osifo, who stated this at the association’s National Executive Council Meeting yesterday in Abuja, said it was more disturbing that the government was equally demonstrating high level of culpability in the unwholesome situation with its silence and unwillingness to frontally and publicly address Nigerians.

 “It is an added problem when non-state actors begin to arrogate to themselves the power to determine the price of a litre of fuel far above the rate pegged by the government in the current subsidy regime.